darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 : The number of folder levels to show in film roll names, starting from the right (default 1).

 sort film rolls by
+: Sort film rolls by one of the following options:

+-   "folder name" (path)
+-   "display name" (the roll label shown in the list)
-: Sort film rolls by either the "folder name" (path) or the "import time" (the date the film rolls were first imported) (default "import time").
+-   "import time" (the date the film rolls were first imported, default)